kidsneuro-lab/vdjpuzzle/README.md

 Note that --bowtie-index and --gtf parameters are mandatory.

-rna_seq_directory_name contains the fastq files organized by single cell (i.e. one sub-directory for each cell that include the fastq files from that cell, check the structure of the Example directory)
+rna_seq_directory_name contains the fastq files organized by single cell (i.e. one sub-directory for each cell that include the fastq files from that cell, check the structure of the Example directory).
+All fastq files need to be zipped e.g. fastq.gz and paired data needs to be specified using \_1 and \_2 in the file name.

 |parameter|description|
 | ------------- |-------------|